alex-courtis/xlayoutdisplay/README.md

 Hotplug event detection... my udev event hacks are too unreliable and shameworthy right now.
 Maybe a systemd user service?

-Merge Xft.dpi: XXX into xrdb for programs like firefox

 Adjust cursor size; `Xcursor.size` has no units and behaves eratically; on some instances (168) it behaves well without settings, on other instances (216) it goes back to default 96dpi size
 A means of setting cursor size in DPI which obeys everything must be determined